digital-value-apps/backend-challenge/level4/README.md

 # Intro

-Now we have exposed the tree structure, we want to expose the historical search volume of any categories.
-Remember, the metric is only associated to the leaf categories.
-For the non-leaf categories, the metric corresponds to the sum of the metrics of its descendants.
+Now that we've exposed the tree, we want to expose the historical search volume of any category.
+Remember that the metric is only associated with leaf categories.
+For non-leaf categories, the metric is the aggregation of the metrics of its descendants.

 # Level 4 - Expose the historical search volume

-Implement a new endpoint that expose the average monthly volumes in the last 24 months of a category at any level of the tree that satisfies the following schema:
+Implement a new endpoint that displays the average monthly search volume over the last 24 months of a single category, at any level of the tree, that satisfies the following schema:

 ```json
 {